codacy/codacy-rubocop/docs/description/Style_HashLikeCase.md

-This cop checks for places where `case-when` represents a simple 1:1 mapping and can be replaced with a hash lookup.
+Checks for places where `case-when` represents a simple 1:1 mapping and can be replaced with a hash lookup.

 # Examples